devFancy/kotlin-springboot-multi-module/README.md

 ![](./img/springboot-multi-module.png)

+# Project Information

+Kotlin Version: 1.6.21

+Spring Boot Version: 2.7.1

+Database: H2 (example implementation)

+Build Tool: Gradle

 # Module

 ## Core-api

 This is the only executable module in the project.

-It contains the API-related logic, including Controller classes, and is designed to maximize development productivity during the early stages of the project.
+Handles API-related logic, including Controller classes.

+Optimized for maximizing productivity during initial development stages.

 ## domain

-This module handles domain models and business logic.
-It centralizes the core functionality and logic of the application to maintain modularity and separation of concerns.
+Manages domain models and business logic.

+Provides the core functionality of the application with a clear separation of concerns.

 ## storage